 - Start: Sungei Buloh Wetland Reserve, so much easier to reach by cab (otherwise MRT + shuttle).
 The shuttle connects all the places but only comes every 30 minutes or so.
 If you do grab a cab or Grab it is sometimes cheaper and faster.
 Seeing everything in the area should take you the morning.

 - The reserve is a really nice natural park where you can see mangroves, mudskippers (the biological link between fishes and land-based animals) and birds like kingfishers and herons.
-Also monitor lizards and bats!
-For the nature-inclined people, it is a very atypic ecosystem (muddy!) in a well-maintained reserve, worth checking out.
+Also monitor lizards, crocodiles and bats!
+For the nature-inclined people, it is a very atypic ecosystem (muddy!) in a well-maintained reserve, really worth checking out.

 - Bollywood Veggies: Restaurant and farm opened by an “urban warrior” who wants Singaporeans to connect with their crops and nature.
 Sort of an alternative space where you can walk around a big plot of every conceivable tropical veggies and fruits, very educational.
 There is also a delicious restaurant with big platters of Indonesian-Singaporan-Malay food.